 5. Bluebell Cottage Gardens, Cheshire

 A lovely plant nursery based in Warrington, Bluebell Cottage Gardens is quite the sight in the springtime, with pops of colour at every turn.
-In particular, fairytale-style scenes of beautiful bluebells, blanketing the woodland section with lilac-blue.
+In particular, fairytale-style scenes of beautiful bluebells, blanketing the woodland section with lilac-blue right here in Manchester.
 The gorgeous nursery is owned and managed by Sue Beesley, who tends to some lovely blooms all year round.

 Bluebells are a protected species here in the UK, and picking them is prohibited.
 Please don’t pick these beautiful flowers!